In this article

 |utm_content||Campaign Content (utm_content): This will be used to differentiate between "version_A" and "version_B"*|

 *Your Campaign Content (utm_content) can be customized by adding names for all your links.
 WordFly will send the link name clicked.
-Learn more about setting this up in this post.
+Learn how

 After your campaign is sent, log in to your Google Analytics account to see how the appended data is translated.